grip-on-software/monetdb-import/Database_structure.md

     name from JIRA.
 These are usually not more than 6 characters, but the limit is currently 15 characters in some fields, and 100 or 200 in others.
+-   **VARCHAR(Git branch)**': A field containing a Git branch object name.
+The maximum length limitation of this field is 255 characters.

 ## Issue tables (JIRA)